bootdotdev/blog/content/python/best-ways-to-learn-python.md

 After a long day of work, the last thing I want to do is spend my time listening to dull lectures as my eyes begin to blur letters and numbers together.
 In fact, what I like to do is curl up on the couch and play some games.

 Codewars has created one of the most innovative ways to learn and practice coding, in my opinion.
-Supporting dozens of languages, you’ll train your mind and sharpen your skills by completing “Kata’s”, which are real-time competitions between you and other coders all over the world.
+Supporting dozens of languages, you’ll train your mind and sharpen your skills by completing "Kata’s", which are real-time competitions between you and other coders all over the world.

 Code your way through the ranks while you accrue honor, insight into optimized coding techniques, and gain collaborative wisdom from the bustling community currently surrounding the game.